damiensedgwick/Checkpoint/README.md

 track your work and maintain productivity through logging your work at set intervals.

-## macOS 26 + Liquid Glass
+## macOS 26

-Version 2 of Checkpoint is currently being developed to support macOS 26 and liquid glass, hopefully this should be done soon!
+Version 2 of Checkpoint is currently being developed to support macOS 26, hopefully this should be done soon!

 ## macOS Sequoia (15)